faruqisan/go-slack/README.md

 ## A simple golang slack API

+Support Multiple Webhooks

-simple because it only send given message to a webhook url
+simple because it only send given message to a webhook url(s)

 ## Example